Thank you for your interest in our programs.

 Summer Feeding Program

 Our summer programs help fill the gap for children who rely on subsidized meals during the school year.
 Lunch is hosted at sites with high poverty rates to ensure children can enjoy weekday lunches at parks, churches, schools and other central locations.
 Volunteers are needed to help distribute lunches Monday through Friday.
-If you are interested in volunteering, please visit our volunteer page.

 VIP Veteran Pack Program